LaunchCodeEducation/web-fundamentals/class-prep/3/installing-google-app-engine/LINUX.md

         ('/', MainHandler)
     ], debug=True)
     ```
     This is the main file that your code will live in.
-It creates a simple web application that only allows users to to visit the main URL `/` and only responds with a simple messge, `"Hello world!"`.
+It creates a simple web application that only allows users to to visit the main URL `/` and only responds with a simple message, `"Hello world!"`.
 There is no HTML, no other pages, nothing.
 We'll learn about making the application more complex as we move through the unit.
 4. **Start local development server** - Again, from the `code` directory, run:
     ```nohighlight
     $ dev_appserver.py my-app